kylemath/Apparition/README.md

 * Convert video into side by side images of video and face structure
 * Train model on these side by side images to predict DelClose from Face pose
 * Use live webam to get new face structure
-* Convert new face structure to DelClose pose with model in real time
+* Convert new face structure to Apparition pose with model in real time